ubirch/ubirch-admin-ui/README.md

         bower install

+4. Start backend on localhost:8080

-4. Build and run the code
+5. Build and run the code

         grunt serve

-5. Open in Browser:
+6. Open in Browser:

         http://localhost:9000